Talks – Talkhouse

 [...]
 Over the holiday break, Talkhouse Film is running some favorite pieces from 2014, as chosen by its contributors.
 Check back in the [...]

 [...]
-On this latest episode of the Talkhouse Film podcast, Daniel Schechter, the writer/director of Life of Crime and also a Talkhouse Film regular, [...]
+On the latest episode of the Talkhouse Film podcast, Joshua Marston, the director of the Oscar-nominated Maria Full of Grace, talks with his [...]

 [...]
 On this week’s episode of the Talkhouse Film podcast, James Marsh — the Oscar-winning director of Man on Wire and a regular Talkhouse Film [...]